 Driven by the summer heat and my wanderlust nature, I ventured into the Himalayas and then to southern parts of the subcontinent and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
 Spending that time in India during my formative years, made me more introspective and interested in human development and to search for "meaning of life".

 Shortly after I moved to Los Angeles, I met Christine Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
 In 2001, I for the first time traveled to Pune and studied with the Iyengar family at world famous RIMYI Institute.
 After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of yoga practitioners around the world.

 Iyengar Yoga is known for it’s highly sophisticated, intelligent sequencing and ever-evolving method of teaching and is known for using props to enable an individual to benefit by practicing yoga regardless of their age, health, shape or fitness level.

 The Iyengar method of teaching is known for it’s widely documented therapeutic effects on medical patients.
-Because I was inclined to learn more in the field of yoga and yoga based therapy, I took an intensive training with Elise Miller in 2009 and then was certified by her and have experience in teaching yoga for scoliosis.
-Currently I work with students who have scoliosis on a regular basis.
+I am interested in the field of yoga based therapy, and took an intensive training with Elise Miller in 2009 and did a case study course and have experience in teaching yoga for people with scoliosis.
+I work with students who have scoliosis and other spinal ailments on a regular basis.